 What you'll learn

-- Validate in Jira that the test cases are available
+- Validate that the test results are available in Jira

 Source-code for this tutorial

 - code is available in GitHub

 Travis CI is a continuous integration service used to build and test projects hosted at GitHub, Bitbucket, GitLab and Assembla.

 It will automatically detects when a commit has been made and pushed to a repository that is configured with Travis CI, and each time this happens, it will try to execute what is defined in the Travis CI yaml file (build, pack, tests, etc).

 For this example we will use a simple calculator application that is part of the code available and tests defined in JUnit.
 We will use that repository to start a pipeline in Travis CI, where we will execute the compilation and tests, and report back to Xray.

 - Travis CI account linked to GitHub (in this case, you can also use Assembla, Bitbucket or GitLab)

 In the repository you will find a calculator application and also tests that are validating those abilities.